mipops/dvrescue/docs/_sections/troubleshooting.md

 #### Terminal

 - Open the Terminal
-- Run <code>avfctl -list_devices</code>
+- Run `avfctl -list_devices`
 - This should generate a list of devices connected to your computer via FireWire.

 <a href="{{ site.baseurl }}/images/terminal-avfctl.png"><img alt="Terminal avfctl" src="{{ site.baseurl }}/images/terminal-avfctl.png"></a>

-Alternatively, you can run <code>ioreg -l</code> which will generate a list of all of the devices connected to your computer through various means.
+Alternatively, you can run `ioreg -l` which will generate a list of all of the devices connected to your computer through various means.
 This list will be longer, but very comprehensive.

 #### System Settings